 As a seafood business with such heritage and pedigree, we realise more than most just how important it is to maintain healthy natural resources.
-Having been dependent upon fish and our world’s oceans for our primary raw materials for over 200 years now, we recognise fish as so much more than just a food commodity and we fully recognise the requirement to responsibly source from our seas if we are going to continue business for centuries to come.
+Having been dependent upon fish and our world’s oceans for our primary raw materials for over 200 years now, we recognise fish as so much more than just a food commodity along with the requirement to responsibly source from our seas if we are going to continue business for centuries to come.

-Our sourcing decisions are based on our ten principles of responsible sourcing, this is a code of ethics that we have developed within the business, which goes beyond a policy and is ingrained into our business philosophy.
-These principles are listed below and are embedded in our seafood sourcing procedures under our Fish for Life initiative.
+Our sourcing decisions are based on our ten principles of responsible sourcing, this code of ethics we have developed within the business goes beyond a policy and is ingrained into a business philosophy.
+These principles are listed below and are embedded in our seafood sourcing policies under our Fish for Life Initiative.

 - Objective assessment

 Wild Capture Fisheries

 We base our fish procurement decisions on unique formal selection criteria which clearly define and apply our understanding of ‘responsible procurement’.
 We acknowledge that the status of aquatic eco-systems is dynamic and often poorly understood.
 We are conscious of the continuing development of scientific understanding and the flux of authoritative opinion and will regularly review our selection criteria and policy positions to ensure that we make decisions based on the most current information available.